jeromecho/bloggo/README.md

 MERN Blog Application with a RESTful API.
 Test Driven Development

-Thoroughly tested using Supertest package and MongoDB-Memory-Server User-tested on Pixel XL, Ipad Pro 2021, and MBP 2021 (mobile, tablet, PC) Please see *Production* branch for the final and polished version of project
+Thoroughly tested using Supertest package and MongoDB-Memory-Server

+User-tested on Pixel XL, Ipad Pro 2021, and MBP 2021 (mobile, tablet, PC)

+Please see *Production* branch if you want to read code without the comments I wrote for my learning.

 Server deployed in an AWS EC2 Instance.
 Frontends deployed on Github Pages.